 Hurd crank out window

-A quick learner from New hampshire says:
+Quick Learner from New hampshire

 The brass insert popped out, seems like some threads from the casing were stuck in the threads of the insert.
 Can't get the brass insert back in.
 Seems like the casing a stripped.